B.A. in Allied Health Studies

 Prepare for your allied health professional school.

-This interdisciplinary degree prepares students pursuing a career in various allied health professional fields, such as nursing, dental hygiene, health informatics and information management, histotechnology, medical lab sciences, and radiological sciences.
+This interdisciplinary degree prepares students pursuing a career in various allied health professional fields such as nursing, dental hygiene, health informatics and information management, histotechnology, medical lab sciences, medical technology, and radiological sciences.

 The Allied Health Degree allows you the flexibility to obtain prerequisites for the vast amount of allied health professions programs in the country, while also working toward a four year degree.
 Gain a liberal arts foundation while also having the ability to mix and match classes based on your health professions area of interest.